Deriving the contribution of blazars to the Fermi-LAT Extragalactic $\gamma$-ray background at $E>10$ GeV with efficiency corrections and photon statistics: Efficiency Correction Method

 The normalizations of the IEM and isotropic component found before are valid if we consider cataloged sources, i.e. sources detected with $TS>25$.
 However, in our estimation of the efficiency we will consider the real source population including also the undetected ones.
 We thus need to change accordingly the isotropic template found before and reproduce correctly the real sky energy spectrum.
 In order to account for this effect we use the following procedure.
 We consider the total flux of sources detected in our list with $TS>25$ ($S_{\rm{PS}}$) and the flux of the isotropic template ($S_{\rm{Iso}}$).
-These two components plus $\gamma$ rays generated by the interaction of cosmic rays with the LAT (this component is usually referred to as cosmic-ray background) is the so-called EGB.
+These two components together constitute the so-called EGB.
 The level of EGB must be the same also when we produce our simulations and we include undetected sources.
 Simulating sources from a flux below the threshold of the catalog has the effect of increasing the contribution of point sources and reducing the one from the isotropic emission.
 Therefore, the total flux from simulated sources ($S^{\rm{sim}}_{\rm{PS}}$) and the isotropic template ($S^{\rm{sim}}_{\rm{Iso}}$) must satisfy the following rule: $S_{\rm{PS}} + S_{\rm{Iso}} = S^{\rm{sim}}_{\rm{PS}} + S^{\rm{sim}}_{\rm{Iso}}$.
 Using this conservation law, for a given shape of the source count distribution of simulated sources we can find the normalization to use in the simulations for the isotropic templates.

 The value of $\rm{Norm}_{\rm{ISO}}$ depends on the shape of the $dN/dS$ used in our simulations, meaning that we calculate a value of $\rm{Norm}_{\rm{ISO}}$ for every $dN/dS$ used to draw the flux of sources.
 Therefore, when we simulate sources with a given $dN/dS$ we normalize the isotropic emission with $\rm{Norm}_{\rm{ISO}}$.